 Qualified Birth or Adoption Distribution

-Starting July 1, 2021, the USC Retirement Savings Program and the Keck Medicine of USC 401(k) plans will offer a new feature that allows certain in-service withdrawals to be taken for a Qualified Birth or Adoption Distribution (QBAD).
-Participants will be eligible to take a QBAD of up to $5,000 per child from their vested account balances, if made within one year following the child’s birth or adoption.
+Certain in-service withdrawals are taken for a Qualified Birth or Adoption Distribution (QBAD).
+Participants will be eligible to take a QBAD of up to $5,000 per child from their vested account balances if made within one year following the child’s birth or adoption.

-If considering a QBAD distribution, please keep in mind:
+If considering a QBAOD distribution, please keep in mind:

-To apply for this distribution, please follows these steps:
+To apply for this distribution, please follow these steps:

-1. Contact your investment provider for QBAD request forms.
+- Contact your investment provider for QBAOD request forms.